exercism/cpp/README.md

 3. Create an example solution and name the files `example.cpp` and `example.h`. `example.cpp` is optional but encouraged.
 4. Add the test to the list in the root CMakeLists.txt file.
 5. Add the test to the config.json file.
 The [configlet](https://github.com/exercism/configlet) can help generate a unique UUID.
 You can download configlet using the script in `bin/fetch-configlet`.
+6. Add at least one topic for the exercise in the config.json file.
+Check the available topics in [TOPICS.txt](https://github.com/exercism/problem-specifications/blob/master/TOPICS.txt).
-6. Use the [configlet](https://github.com/exercism/configlet) tool to generate the README for your exercise.
+7. Use the [configlet](https://github.com/exercism/configlet) tool to generate the README for your exercise.
-7. Try to match the formatting used in the other tests as closely as possible.
+8. Try to match the formatting used in the other tests as closely as possible.

 ## Testing an exercise